OE ELECTRICS LIMITED STANDARD TERMS AND CONDITIONS OF SUPPLY (Download PDF)

 15.9 Country specific approvals may be subject to additional charge.

-15.10 Certificates of origin plus attestation / legalisation of supporting commercial documents are subject to additional charge.
+15.10 Certificates of origin plus attestation / legalization of supporting commercial documents are subject to additional charge.

 15.12 Unless the Company has agreed to deliver the Goods to the Buyer’s premises, the Buyer shall be responsible for arranging for testing and inspection of the Goods at the Company’s premises before shipment.
 The Company shall have no liability (i) for any claim in respect of any defect in the Goods which would be apparent on inspection and which is made after shipment, or (ii) in respect of any damage during transit.

-The Buyer acknowledges that all Intellectual Property Rights in the Goods belong and shall belong to the Company, and the Buyer shall have no rights in or to the Goods other than the right to use, sell or distribute them in accordance with the terms of the Contract.
+The Buyer acknowledges and agrees that any and all Intellectual Property Rights title and interest in and to the Goods belong solely to the Company, and the Buyer shall have no rights what so ever in or to the Goods other than the right to use, sell or distribute them in accordance with the terms of the Contract.

 TERMS AND CONDITIONS OF WEBSITE (Download PDF)